alefesouza/schoolapp/README.md

 RebuApp
 =======

-RebuApp was an Android application designed to display the schedule and agenda for all classrooms, announcements from all clubs and elective courses at my former school, E. E. Profº Willian Rodrigues Rebuá, in Carapicuíba, São Paulo.
-The app also has the [school library book search](./Screenshots/phone/6.jpg) and an [integrated dictionary](./Screenshots/phone/7.jpg), and announcements with prices from the school canteen, [annotations](./Screenshots/phone/8.jpg) and push notifications.
+RebuApp was an Android application, web app and Chrome extension designed to display the schedule and agenda for all classrooms, announcements from all clubs and elective courses at my former school, E. E. Profº Willian Rodrigues Rebuá, in Carapicuíba, São Paulo.
+The app also has [school library book search](./Screenshots/phone/6.jpg), an [integrated dictionary](./Screenshots/phone/7.jpg), announcements from the school, prices from the school canteen, [annotations](./Screenshots/phone/8.jpg) and [push notifications](./Screenshots/phone/3.jpg).

+The apps were developed between 2014 and 2015, when I was 17–18 years old, during my last year of high school and the year after.

 Screenshots
 -----